Tenebrie/imbalance-game/README.md

   - This class should extend `ServerCard` class.
   - Make sure that the class name matches the file name, otherwise it will be ignored by the loader.
   - Please follow the naming convention:
-    - Card class name should be in PascalCase;
+    - Card class name should be in PascalCase
     - Card class name should be prefixed:
       - `Leader` for Leader cards
       - `Hero` for Legendary units
       - `Unit` for Epic and Common units
       - `Spell` for Spells and Leader Powers
       - `Token` for token spells (i.e. the ones that are never played in the game)

 - In the `super` call in the constructor, fill in the base parameters:
   - For **Units**:
     ```